GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longbow
 A yew bow which features silver dust in the grain and brass accents.
 It can be pulled back by a user capable of casting wyrdings to *produce a missile of light it can loose just as it would an arrow.
 This is a radiant attack.
 The missile can be held by the bow so long as the user keeps the string pulled back, but this can strain the user's muscles of course.
 The missile emits dim light out for 1 yard.
 The user may also ease the tension to safely make the missile disappear from existence*.

+**Lomisterre** (*unique*)
+$7,250 , 4 lbs.
+Spear
+This spear exists simultaneously on the ethereal plane. *If name is known, it can be used to inflict a psychic attack.
+When used this way, it can affect creatures on the psychic plane as though it existed on that plane as well*.
+If the user has weapon mastery with spears, they gain a +1 bonus for the purpose of determining if an attack is a critical hit.

 **Maladictor** (*unique*)
 $90,780 , 5.5 lbs.
 Pole Axe